 Another example of the j sound can be in “Didju”, meaning “did you”.
 Just like in would you, we change the y sound with j because the word did also ends with d and the two sounds blend together.
 Here is an example:

 We can also reduce YOU to chu sound in some phrases.
-For instance, when we pronounce the phrase “Won’t you”, we change the sound to chu and say “Wonchu”.
-We change this sound because it is much easier to pronounce chu with the word “won’t” instead of y or sounds.
-The stop at the end of won’t needs to be followed by another stop like chu so that we could utter the word easily.
+For instance, when we pronounce the phrase “Won’t you”, we change the y sound to chu and say “Wonchu”.
+We change this sound because it is much easier to pronounce chu with the word “won’t” instead of y or j sounds.
+The stop t at the end of won’t needs to be followed by another stop like chu so that we could utter the word easily.
 Let’s practice with the sentence below:

 Great!